josh-holder/josh-holder.github.io/_posts/2024-04-22-constellations.md

 As an example, a Starlink laser terminal connection might allow for a 1m resolution image delivered within a day to become a 50cm image delivered in near real-time, **corresponding to a ~7x increase in value.** Effects like these will allow for higher margin businesses which at the same time provide a larger consumer surplus.

-Of course, this is an analysis based on currently availabe data products, saying nothing of the fundamentally new products that various companies and private organizations will be willing to shell out for.

-Some combinations represent phase shifts into entirely new categories of product - twice-daily revisit time is a fundamentally different capability than *continuous* coverage.
+Of course, this is an analysis based on currently availabe data products.
+Some combinations of image parameters represent phase shifts into entirely new categories of product - twice-daily revisit time is a fundamentally different capability than *continuous* coverage, for example.
+These new capabilities (and the resulting applications imagined in the previous section) could spawn entirely new companies and sources of demand.

 ## The Post-Constellation Future

-In all these applications, the common thread is the ability of easy access to bandwidth to enable fundamentally new capabilities and business categories on-orbit.
-Much ink has been spilled on the viability of the consumer internet business, but there is a world in which a significant part of the value proposition of Starlink for SpaceX is the new activity it drives to their launch business by lowering the barrier to entry to productively using space.
+In all these applications, the common thread is the ability of easy access to bandwidth to not only improve existing capabilities and business categories on-orbit, but also enable fundamentally new ones.
+Much ink has been spilled on the viability of the consumer internet business, but **there is a world in which a significant part of the value proposition of Starlink for SpaceX is the new activity it drives to their launch business by lowering the barrier to entry to productively using space.**

 Thus, it seems to safe to assume that this future is coming - [in the words of former SpaceX exec Abhi Tripathi](https://www.cnbc.com/2024/03/21/investing-in-space-what-to-make-of-spacex-selling-satellite-lasers.html), "[SpaceX] are laying track.
 You could decide you want to get in the track-laying business, or you could decide what you want to put on that track."
 Just as it did for the American West, I expect this interstellar railroad to have transformational impacts, in more ways than just expanded terrestrial access to internet.